Flood Advisory issued for Imperial by NWS - NewsBreak

 Severe Thunderstorm Warning issued for Imperial by NWS

-Effective: 2022-08-10 18:23:00 PDT Expires: 2022-08-10 19:00:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Imperial The National Weather Service in Phoenix has issued a * Severe Thunderstorm Warning for Western Yuma County in southwestern Arizona Southeastern Imperial County in southeastern California * Until 700 PM MST/700 PM PDT/. * At 623 PM MST/623 PM PDT/, a severe thunderstorm was located over Yuma, moving south at 10 mph.
+Effective: 2022-08-18 22:12:00 PDT Expires: 2022-08-18 22:45:00 PDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Imperial The National Weather Service in Phoenix has issued a * Severe Thunderstorm Warning for Southwestern La Paz County in west central Arizona West central Yuma County in southwestern Arizona Southeastern Imperial County in southeastern California * Until 1045 PM MST/1045 PM PDT/. * At 1012 PM MST/1012 PM PDT/, a severe thunderstorm was located 8 miles west of Martinez Lake, moving south at 20 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Yuma, Somerton, Winterhaven and Araby.
-This includes the following highways AZ Interstate 8 between mile markers 1 and 9.
-CA Interstate 8 between mile markers 93 and 96.
-AZ Route 95 between mile markers 29 and 31.
+IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Martinez Lake and Winterhaven.
+This includes CA Interstate 8 between mile markers 90 and 94.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPH

 weather.gov